rollbar/rollbar-go/README.md

 Because Go's `error` type doesn't include stack information from when it was set or allocated, we use the stack information from where the error was reported.

+## Key benefits of using Rollbar Go are:
+- **Automatic error grouping:** Rollbar aggregates Occurrences caused by the same error into Items that represent application issues. <a href="https://docs.rollbar.com/docs/grouping-occurrences">Learn more about reducing log noise</a>.
+- **Advanced search:** Filter items by many different properties. <a href="https://docs.rollbar.com/docs/search-items">Learn more about search</a>.
+- **Customizable notifications:** Rollbar supports several messaging and incident management tools where your team can get notified about errors and important events by real-time alerts. <a href="https://docs.rollbar.com/docs/notifications">Learn more about Rollbar notifications</a>.

 # Setup Instructions and Usage